raulbanut/learning-projects/README.md

 # learning-projects
-This repo is for small learning projects.
+This repo is for small learning projects and LeetCode problems.